 Reading your “internal clock”

 When you do not have an alarm on (like on the weekends perhaps) when do you naturally wake up?
 Individuals that feel most awake during the day may tell you that they often wake up before their alarm clock.
-Getting in a routine where your body is waking itself up on its own and not from the alarm clock can aid in making you more awake in the morning.
+A routine where your body is waking itself up on its own and not from the alarm clock can aid in helping you feel more awake in the morning.

 In order to establish a routine of waking up before your alarm clock, make a change in when you go to bed.
 If you go to bed a little earlier, you may find that your body will wake you up naturally a little earlier as well, even before your alarm clock.

 Understanding your sleep cycles

 On an average night, most people go through five to six sleep cycles of about 90 minutes each (based on 7.5 to 9 hours of sleep).
 There are alternating cycles of deep sleep and regular sleep.
 If you wake up in the middle of the night, particularly during a period of “deep sleep” (called an REM cycle) you are likely to feel tired the next day.